ballast-dev/sinkd/notes/drawingboard.md

 Config will be loaded from `/etc/sinkd.conf` but also searched in `~/.config/sinkd.conf` for particular user preferences
 1. Upon adding and removing files/folders the daemon will be told to reparse it's configuration
     1. use MQTT
     1. use a signal ... this might be better

+### Considering removal of `add` and `rm` commands
+This is in favor for a configuration first concept.
+When user modifies `/etc/sinkd.conf` or the `~/.config/sinkd` file then the program will reparse the contents and use them.

 | client side | server side |
 | ----------- | ----------- |